aviramroi/aviramroi/README.md

 ### Hi there 👋

-I'm a Fullstack developer.
+I'm a Fullstack developer.</br>
-Part of [bondsports](https://bondsports.co/) team as a Frontend Tech Lead.
+Part of [bondsports](https://bondsports.co/) team as a Frontend Tech Lead.</br>
-From time to time giving a consultant services as part of [Re:Invneted](https://www.re-invented.xyz/) team as a Tech Lead.
+From time to time giving a consultant services as part of [Re:Invneted](https://www.re-invented.xyz/) team as a Tech Lead.</br>
 Building in public -> [Quack - tackle your bugs with full context](https://www.thequack.io/)

 #### My Stack